MSSkowron/AGH-Course-Distributed-Systems/Lab6/README.md

   Replace:

-  - "agency-name" with the desired name for the agency
+  - "agency-name" with the desired name for the agency.
-  - "job-name1,job-name2,job-name3" with a comma-separated list of job names
+  - "job-name1,job-name2,job-name3" with a comma-separated list of job names.
-  - "number-of-jobs" with the desired number of jobs
+  - "number-of-jobs" with the desired number of jobs.

 - **Run a carrier**